Have you ever taken a step back, assessed the decor and colors in your room, and realized that it just looks a little ‘flat’?

-Well that’s what happened me recently with my bedroom.
+Well that’s what happened to me recently with my bedroom.
 I’ve never really taken the time to design this room properly.
-I bought new nightstands, switched up the rugs and bedding every so often…but it just never felt right, because it was missing one important component of a successful design: contrast.
+I buy new nightstands, switch up the rugs and bedding every so often…but it just never felt right, because it was missing one important component of a successful design: contrast.

-My 2 favorite ways to add contrast to a space are through color and shapes.
+My 2 favorite ways to add contrast to a space are through color contrast and shapes.
 Many times you will hear people say that every room should have some black.
-While I don’t believe that’s true (I generally don’t decorate with black) I think that believe comes from the contrast that black brings to the space.
-However, any darker color will give the same effect.
+While I don’t believe that’s true (I generally don’t decorate with black) I think that belief comes from the contrast that black brings to the space with it’s dark tones.
+However, any dark colors will give the same effect, serving as a secret weapon to provide visual interest and create a focal point.

-In my bedroom, for instance, instead of having the entire room in neutral shades – linen headboard, linen curtains, white bedding, light colored rug and light gray walls – I brought in a darker shade of blue for the curtains and one throw pillow on the bench in the corner.
+Let me show you a great example of this in my bedroom.
+In my bedroom, instead of having the entire room in neutral shades – linen headboard, linen designer look for less curtains, white bedding, light colored rug and light gray walls – I brought in a darker shade of blue for the curtains and one throw pillow on the bench in the corner.
+These complementary colors not only look great together, but add interest to an otherwise very “plain” look.

 Adding a mirror in a bedroom like this that has poor natural light also has the added benefit of bouncing light around the room, making it appear brighter than it actually is.